PM-Notes/Prince2/README.md

 ### Minimum Requirements
 - Defines its Change Control Approach covering:
   - How issues are identified and managed.
-  - Assessing whether issues have a material imoact on the project's business justification.
+  - Assessing whether issues have a material impact on the project's business justification.
   - The roles and responsibilities for Change Control.
 - Define how product baselines are creates, maintained and controlled.
-- Maintain somne form if Issues Register.
+- Maintain some form if Issues Register.
-- Ensure that issues are captured, examined, managed and revewied.
+- Ensure that issues are captured, examined, managed and reviewed.
 - Use lessons to inform issue identification and management.

 Required Products